 Marathon Stay of 385 Days

-Journey with Family and Friends at Home Away from Home
+Journey Creates New Family and Friends at Home Away from Home

 Tiny Callie Butler had some big help getting started in this world, and while many who rallied around her had lofty titles, her leading champion goes by “Mom.”

 For the journey of miracles that continues for Callie, Candace Austin — or “Mom” — credits the Atlanta Ronald McDonald House for sustaining her family during a marathon stay of 385 days.

 “I could never say enough thank-yous for it, because we wouldn’t have been able to do this without them.”
 Candace says of everyone who makes the House a possibility.